 Other ways to travel into Bagan

-Families or groups of travelers might prefer to share a private taxi all the way to Bagan from any major hub in the country.
-Prices will be in the 60-100s of euros.
+Families or groups of travelers may opt to split the cost of a private taxi to travel to Bagan from any major city in the country.
+The prices for this mode of transport typically range from 60 to 100 euros.

-Alternatively, you can hire a private driver.
-She or he will probably take you to really cool places.
-If you choose to rent a taxi, make sure to negotiate a closed price beforehand.
+Alternatively, you can hire a private driver who can take you to some of the coolest places in Bagan.
+If you decide to rent a taxi, be sure to negotiate a fixed price in advance.

 - The Dormitory rooms of Hotel Royal Bagan, in Nyaung U. For the price of a dorm room, you have access to a pool and a free buffet breakfast!
 The rooms are very clean and modern.
 Maybe the best option in town for solo travelers or groups of friends.
 You can also book the more expensive private rooms from the hotel. (~10 EUR dorms)